 After circulating the news streams and rumor mill, the wait is finally over.
-DevOps Center is now in public beta, and General Availability (GA) in October of 2022.
+DevOps Center is now in public beta, and General Availability (GA) Dec 9th, 2022.

 This guide is based on our experiences during the closed beta and working with the DevOps Center team on the partner extension approach.
 Some of the terms mentioned may be new to you – but don’t panic.
 The aim is to help you understand each of them in the context of DevOps Center (while relating back to how life works with Change Sets), so you will have more confidence to start planning for the open beta.